archbardinexile/BGCL/DM-notes.md

 7. **FOUND** Ten grants half his soul to Eversor's diamond heart, activating the colossus.
 8. Caelum's ritual is interrupted when Mundi Eversor erupts from beneath Discidium.
 9. Ten tries to absorb the Miasma pouring from Caelum when he strikes the heart, releasing the Miasma.
-10. Caelum ascends to divinity, leaving Ten to activate the pillars and shield the relief.
+10. Caelum is captured by Talona, leaving Ten to activate the pillars and shield the relief.